 "Refrigerated condenser" means a vapor recovery system into which an airperchloroethylene gas-vapor stream is routed and the perchloroethylene is condensed by cooling the gas-vapor stream.

 "Residence" means any dwelling or housing in which people reside excluding short-term housing that is occupied by the same person for a period of less than 180 days (such as a hotel room).

-"Stills" means a devices used to evaporate and recover perchloroethylene from contaminated solvent removed from the cleaned articles.
+"Still" means a device used to evaporate and recover perchloroethylene from contaminated solvent removed from the cleaned articles.